-Apartment and hotel buildings differ slightly in regards to the amount and placement of commercial elevators.
-For a hotel, a building must have one elevator for every seventy-five rooms or one elevator for a three-floor building, while an apartment building requires one commercial elevator for every ninety units, except in urban areas, where the ratio is one commercial elevator for every sixty units.
-Both building types, however, should have an elevator no more than 150 feet away from any unit.
-In addition, for room service or transporting furniture, a service elevator is recommended in both commercial buildings.
-For a hotel, one service elevator is needed for every two passenger elevators, while apartment buildings ten floors or higher are required to have a separate service elevator.
+Apartment and luxury hotel buildings differ slightly in regard to the amount and placement of commercial elevators.
+For a hotel, a building must have one elevator for every 75 rooms or one elevator for a three-floor building, while an apartment building requires one commercial elevator for every 90 units, except in urban areas, where the ratio is one commercial elevator for every 60 units.
+Both building types should have an elevator no more than 150 feet away from any unit.
+In addition, for room service or transporting furniture, a service elevator is recommended in both types of commercial buildings.
+For a high-end hotel, one service elevator is needed for every two passenger elevators, while apartment buildings 10 floors or higher are required to have a separate service elevator.

-Healthcare facilities, on the other hand, have different standards for commercial elevators that vary with the amount of beds and staff and visitors in the hospitals.
-For a general hospital, one commercial elevator and a service elevator are needed for every 100 beds, but any healthcare facility needs at least two areas.
-Healthcare facilities located in urban areas require more elevators, and hospitals that have visitors exceeding the amount of beds also require more elevators.
-In addition, to be consistent with staff and visitor traffic, healthcare facilities may require separate passenger elevators and, for operating areas, cafeterias, central supplies, and laundry located on upper levels, the hospital may need additional commercial elevators.
+Health-care facilities have different mobility system standards that vary with the amount of beds, staff, and visitors.
+For a general hospital, one commercial elevator and a service elevator are needed for every 100 beds.
+Health-care facilities located in urban areas require more elevators, and hospitals that typically have a number of visitors exceeding the number of beds also require more elevators.
+In addition, for operating areas, cafeterias, central supplies, and laundry areas located on upper levels, the hospital may need additional commercial elevators.

 When you’re ready to design custom elevators for your commercial structure, let our expert crafters create just what you’re looking for.
 For more information about our commercial elevators for sale or to inquire about a quote, call 1-888-221-7475.